Splitting formulas for the local real Gromov-Witten invariants: Perturbations and transversality

-Similarly, to ensure there exists a variation $\mu$ tangent to $\cP$ satisfying \eqref{mu=nabla.eta}, we separate the case when $f(x)$ is mapped to a marked point of the family from the case $f(x)$ is mapped to a node of the family.
-At a marked point of the family $\F$, $\pi$ is a local fibration in a sufficiently small neighborhood of the marked point, thus the variation $\mu$ constructed on a single fiber of $\F$ as in Lemma~\ref{L.transv.rel} extends to the family.
+\non \textsc{Step 2a.} Assume $q$ is a marked point of $\Si_s$.
+As in the paragraph containing \eqref{var.nabla.pos}, it suffices to ensure that there exists a variation $\mu$ tangent to $\cP$ satisfying \eqref{mu=nabla.eta} at a non-real, non-special point $x\in C'$ where $\kappa(x) \ne 0$ and $\eta(x)\ne 0$.
+But at a marked point $q$ of the family $\F$, $\pi$ is a local fibration in a sufficiently small neighborhood of the marked point, thus the variation $\mu$ constructed on a single fiber of $\F$ as in Lemma~\ref{L.transv.rel} extends to the family.